Introduction

 - Among net importing sub-regions, Southern Asia and Sothern Africa have the longest delivery periods, averaging 41 and 35 days over the past three seasons, respectively.
 Average delivery times to Eastern Africa and other parts of Asia (Eastern, South-eastern and Western Asia) also exceeded 30 days.
 In contrast, the shortest delivery times were reported for such net importing sub-regions as the Caribbean and Central America, averaging 18 and 21 days, respectively.

-- At around 26 days, the global average delivery period during July-October 2024 was a little lower than the three-year average, but with mixed changes across constituent sub-regions.
-At around 33 days, delivery times for Eastern Africa were estimated to be slightly longer than the three-year average.
-This was largely linked to recent longer than normal deliveries from the Russian Federation and the EU (Latvia), which used circuitous routes via southern Africa, as well as to a long-haul delivery from the western coast of Canada.
-Recent journey times from the Russian Federation to Djibouti were also longer than average, even though the vessels were using the Suez Canal.
+- At around 27 days, the global average delivery period during July-Nov 2024 was broadly similar to the prior three-year average, but with mixed changes across constituent sub-regions.
+At around 37 days, delivery times for Eastern Africa were estimated to be 5 days longer than the three-year average.
+This was largely linked to a longer recent delivery from Ukraine (Chornomorsk) to Somalia (Berbera Port), with the cargo initially partly unloaded in Tunisia.
+An unusually long unloading time was also reported for a recent cargo from the Russian Federation (Kavkaz) to Djibouti.
+Longer than normal delivery periods from the EU (Latvia), which used circuitous routes via southern Africa, also contributed to an overall increase in delivery times to Eastern Africa compared to the three-year average.

-- Longer than average delivery times were also reported for Western Africa during July-August 2024, averaging 24 days (23 days during prior three seasons), in part owing to an unusual delivery from the US Pacific Coast, with the vessel initially unloading at some destinations in Pacific Asia.
+- Slightly longer than average delivery times were also reported for Western and Middle Africa during July-November 2024, averaging 24 days (23 days during prior three seasons) and 32 days (30 days), respectively.
+The change for Western Africa was partly tied to an unusual delivery from the US Pacific Coast, with the vessel initially unloading at some destinations in Pacific Asia.
+The modest increase for Middle Africa mostly stemmed from longer delivery times from the Russian Federation and Ukraine to Angola, and from the European Union to the Republic of the Congo.

-- Although Central America enjoys one of the shortest delivery periods among net importing sub-regions, the average voyage duration to that area during July-October of around 23 days was some 2 days above the prior three-year average, mainly because of longer delivery times from the US and Canada to Guatemala.
+- Although Central America enjoys one of the shortest delivery periods among net importing sub-regions, the average voyage duration to that area during July-November of around 24 days was some 3 days above the prior three-year average, mainly because of longer delivery times from the United States and Canada to Guatemala.

 Production to consumption ratios